Ras-al-Ghul/Association_Rules_Extractor/README.md

 - Time at which the crash occured: bin the CRASH TIME column into early-morning (4<=hour<=6), morning (7<=hour<=11), afternoon(12<=hour<=15) and night(19<=hour<=3), where hour is the hour in which accident occured. hour is the hour picked as interger after splitting the CRASH TIME with ':'
 - Borough: Picked from BOROUGH column. the string is stripped, converted to lower characters, all ' ','/' are replaced with '_'. if column is empty nothing is added to the row.
 - Zipcode: Picked from ZIP CODE column.
 If column is empty nothing is added to the row.
+- Injured : Picked up from NUMBER OF PERSONS INJURED column. 'person_injured' is added to the row if the columns value is > 0.
-- pedestrains injured: Picked up from NUMBER OF PEDESTRIANS INJURED column. 'pedestrain_injured' is added to the row if the column value is > 0.
+- Killed: Picked up from NUMBER OF PERSONS CYCLIST KILLED column. 'person_killed' is added to the row if the column value is > 0.
-- pedestrains killed
-- cyclist injured
-- cyclist killed
-- motorcyclist injured
-- motorcyclist killed
-- reason
-- kind of vehicles
+- reason: Picked up from CONTRIBUTING FACTOR VEHICLE 1 column.
+If CONTRIBUTING FACTOR VEHICLE 1 is 'Unspecified' or empty, value is picked up from CONTRIBUTING FACTOR VEHICLE 2.
+If CONTRIBUTING FACTOR VEHICLE 2 is also 'Unspecified' or empty, nothing is added to the row.
+The string value added to the row is stripped and the ' ' and '/' characters are replaced with '_'
+- kind of vehicles: Picked up from VEHICLE TYPE CODE 1 and VEHICLE TYPE CODE 2.
+If both the columns are empty nothing is added to the row.
+The string values added to the row are stripped and ' ' and '/' are replaced with '_'.

 ## Algorithm